 Setting the tone for quality management

 Company leaders should set the tone for quality management within the organization.
-This involves communicating the importance of ISO 9001 to employees and demonstrating how it aligns with the organization’s vision, mission, and values.
+Basically, this involves communicating the importance of ISO 9001 to employees and demonstrating how it aligns with the organization’s vision, mission, and values.

 This message should be consistent throughout the implementation process to ensure that everyone understands the objectives and their roles within the larger system.